elizastarr/elizastarr.com/content/about.md

 draft: false
 ---

-I'm Eliza Starr, data science doer.
+I'm Eliza Starr, a data science doer.

-I study data science and computer science at the College of Charleston in South Carolina, USA.
+I study data science and computer science at the College of Charleston in South Carolina.

-Please use this website to connect with me and learn more about my passions and experiences.
+Please use this website to connect with me and learn about my passions and experiences.

 Cheers!